The Best Fiverr Alternatives for Freelancers and Clients

 Why choose Upwork as a Fiverr alternative?

-Many people like Upwork thanks to the sheer diversity of work opportunities and skills available on the platform.
-Plus, Upwork offers a number of protections that make working together on Upwork—and paying talent—a safer experience.
+Many people choose Upwork over Fiverr thanks to the sheer diversity of work opportunities and skills available on the platform.
+Plus, Upwork offers a number of protections that make working together on Upwork — and paying talent — a safer experience.
 These include:

-- Multiple communication methods including in-app phone calls
+- Multiple communication methods including in-app voice and video calls

 - Client payment verification